Chris Foster: ‘Let’s get more people playing!’

 Sport became a big thing in Chris’s life as he developed.
 He swam for Great Britain, was a national 400m freestyle champion and he achieved a world record in the 1500m freestyle.
 He was part of the GB Paralympic swimming programme before a shoulder injury dashed his progress.
 He went on to represent England in amputee football, competing in two World Cups, and he played cricket for both England and Essex.

 It was during this time that he discovered golf.
-Encouraged by his father and brother, Chris began hitting balls at the driving range.
+Encouraged by his father and brother, Chris began hitting balls at the driving range, only seriously focusing on golf aged 21.
 “I just fell in love with it really,” he recalls.
-“Then I found out I was getting good at it and decided I wanted to do my PGA and coach.
+“Then I found out I was getting good at it and decided I wanted to do my PGA, and coach.
 That became my main focus and is to this day.”

 Chris chooses to play golf without a prosthetic.
 “Because I’m a through-hip amputee, the prosthetic wraps around my waist and stops you turning, so you don’t get the power.
 Without it, I’ve got the turn and balance — I lost my leg so young that I’ve learned how to use that to my advantage.”

-No stranger to the leaderboards or winning G4D (golf for the disabled tournaments), Chris has also competed on the professional Clutch Tour and in regional PGA tournaments.
+No stranger to the leaderboards in G4D (golf for the disabled) tournaments and winning matches (a gross 66 at London Golf Club in one international match is a treasured memory), Chris has also competed on the professional Clutch Tour and in regional PGA tournaments.

 “I love the challenge of competing.
 How it isn’t just you against the field but more you against the course, and the contrasting difficulties each course brings.
 Being able to adapt is something most para golfers have done in their lives and it’s amazing to put that into a sport.”

-In G4D, 2025 became something of a focus in his competitive play, on the days off from his coaching at Hanbury Manor, a club which Chris says has supported him a lot in recent years.
+In G4D, 2025 became something of a focus in his competitive play, on the days off from his coaching at Hanbury Manor.

 “The G4D Open was the pinnacle of disabled golf for me,” says Chris.
 “To feel like we were on display for our golf and not just our disabilities was an incredible experience; one I hope to have again, and hopefully to be in contention in future events.”

 Chris was most pleased with his performance during the EGA European Individual Championship in Sweden in August.
-“Even though not my best event in terms of position and scoring, I learnt a lot about my game from this and showed some real positives that I’m taking into the off-season.”
+“Even though not my best event in terms of position and scoring, I learnt a lot about my game from this and showed some real positives that I’m taking forwards.”

-We were fortunate to speak with Chris the day after he had been working hard as a player at his first England Golf Disability Squad coaching session at Woodhall Spa in Lincolnshire.
+We first spoke with Chris after he had been working hard at his first England Golf training session at Woodhall Spa in Lincolnshire.

 As an ambassador for charity The Golf Trust, Chris has played his part in encouraging wider participation in the game.
-Of course, this now includes his work as a professional coach.
+Of course, this now includes his work.
 His job is offering a thrill and satisfaction he had hoped for when he set out to qualify for The PGA; the realisation of the dream is proving to be hugely rewarding.

-“For me, golf is for everyone.
+Chris says: “For me, golf is for everyone.
 It’s the only sport that three generations of family can play together, whether it’s disabled, able bodied, male or female.
 No other sport is like that.
-The social aspect is amazing but also being outside and enjoying whatever the day brings.”
+The social aspect is amazing but also being outside and enjoying whatever the day brings.

 Chris usually smiles when he talks about playing or coaching in the game.
 That he takes that smile onto the course or the coaching ground says a lot about what the game offers us all, but equally reveals a lot about the man behind the smile, a demonstration of handling whatever life throws at us.
 And whether you are competing against him, or being coached by him, you guess the smile is more about taking on the challenges of the course in front of you and adapting to the challenge: getting the best out of yourself.
 How valuable is that?